Romina Parraguirre

-Romina Paz Parraguirre Plaza (born 22 September 1990) is a Chilean footballer who plays as a goalkeeper.
+Romina Paz Parraguirre Plaza (born 22 September 1990) is a Chilean footballer who plays as a goalkeeper for NPL NSW Women's side Sydney Olympic.
 She has been a member of the Chile women's national team.

+Club career

+Parraguirre left Colo-Colo at the end of the 2020 season.
+In 2022, she moved to Australia and joined Gladesville Ravens.

+In January 2025, she signed with Sydney Olympic.

 International career

 Parraguirre was a non-playing squad member for Chile at the 2008 FIFA U-20 Women's World Cup.
 She capped at senior level during the 2006 South American Women's Football Championship.

-Romi is now playing the amazing Ravens first grade team in Sydney and just won goalie of the year.
+She also was a member of the Chile squad that won the silver medal at the 2014 South American Games.